 Using Local Resources in Your Area

-LibWebCats: Find local public libraries and state colleges or universities.
-They may allow remote access to their online databases once you are registered as a user
+Lib-Web-Cats: Find local public libraries and state colleges or universities using this directory of worldwide libraries.
+They may allow remote access to their online databases once you are registered as a user.

 WorldCat: Access to over 1.5 billion items from libraries worldwide with an emphasis on U.S. titles.
 The search also provides access to article citations.

-Google Scholar: Google Scholar focuses on scholarly literature that may contain full text
+Google Scholar: Google Scholar focuses on scholarly literature and may link to full text.

 Questions About E-Resources?

 For questions about your GWorld card or NetID, contact the Alumni Online Community at firstname.lastname@example.org or 1-800-Alumni7